Nikon D200 vs Panasonic GX850

 Studio photographers will appreciate that the Nikon D200 (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Panasonic GX850 Manual.
+Further information on the features and operation of the D200 and GX850 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Panasonic GX850 Manual.

 So how do things add up?
 Is the Nikon D200 better than the Panasonic GX850 or vice versa?
 The listing below highlights the relative strengths of the two models.